Skip to main content

 5

 • While rice cooks, trim cucumber; grate on the largest holes of a box grater.
 Finely chop cilantro.
 Zest and quarter lemon.
 Mince chili. • In a small bowl, combine cucumber, minced onion, yogurt, sour cream, half the cilantro, and ¼ tsp curry powder (½ tsp for 4 servings).
-(Be sure to measure the curry powder—we sent more.)
-Add a pinch of chili if desired.
-Add a squeeze of lemon juice and season with salt.
+(Be sure to measure the curry powder— we sent more.) • Stir in a squeeze of lemon juice, salt, and a pinch of chili if desired.

 Finish & Serve